We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Usually, avoiding foods that contain lactose is enough to ease your symptoms.
 It’s important to note, though, that lactose intolerance doesn’t directly cause heartburn or acid reflux.
 It’s the other symptoms that may or may not aggravate your reflux.

-Don’t put down that glass of milk just yet.
-If you aren’t allergic to dairy, or have lactose intolerance, there may be some benefit to adding dairy products such as yogurt to your diet.
+Don’t give up dairy just yet.
+If you aren’t allergic or sensitive to dairy, or have lactose intolerance, there may be some benefit to adding dairy products such as yogurt to your diet.
 Many yogurts contain probiotics or “good” bacteria that can improve gut health.
 Probiotics can also aid with digestion.